‘Magic Monday’ offers discounted ticket prices at WV State Fair - NewsBreak

 ‘Magic Monday’ offers discounted ticket prices at WV State Fair

-FAIRLEA, WV (WVNS) — If you want to save some money at the West Virginia State Fair and give back to your community, here is your chance.
+FAIRLEA, WV (WVNS)–If you want to save some money at the State Fair and give back to your community, here’s your chance.

-On Monday, Aug.
-15, 2022, the State Fair partnered with First Energy to give ticket discounts for attendees who bring canned goods.
+On Monday, August 15, 2022, The West Virginia State Fair partnered with First Energy to give ticket discounts for attendees who bring canned goods.

-Kelly Collins, the CEO of the Fair says participants can receive a discounted $8 general admission ticket or a $25 general admissions and ride ticket.
+Kelly Collins, the CEO of the Fair says participants can receive a discounted eight-dollar general admission ticket or a $25 general admissions and ride ticket.

-“So, when First Energy first approached us they wanted to do something to the community so all of the foods goes back to the local food banks,” Collins said.
-“We actually have them come pick all of it up in the afternoon, and it’s a great partnership and we hope to be able to continue to do this.”
+“So, when First Energy first approached us they wanted to do something to the community so all of the foods goes back to the local food banks we actually have them come pick all of it up in the afternoon and it’s a great partnership and we hope to be able to continue to do this,” Collins said.

 Comments / 0